 INTO Queen's offers a range of academic and English language programmes to help prepare international students for undergraduate study at Queen's University.
 You will learn from experienced teachers in a dedicated international study centre on campus, and will have full access to the University's world-class facilities.

 These programmes are designed for international students who do not meet the required academic and English language requirements for direct entry.

 The INTO progression course suited to this programme is:

 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

 Students are encouraged to apply for summer or extended placements with local companies.
+Students can take a year's placement as part of the course or take shorter placements in the summer.
+A specific training module at Stage 2 is compulsory for students taking a placement year.
 Employers who specifically seek our Physics students for placements include Seagate and General Electric.
-Some MSci projects are undertaken in collaboration with outside organisations, including local companies, the NHS, and national and international facilities.

 Physics-related jobs are available in research, development, and general production in many high technology and related industries.
 These include medicine, biotechnology, electronics, optics, aerospace, computation and nuclear technology.
 Physics graduates are also sought after for many other jobs, such as business consultancy, finance, business, insurance, taxation and accountancy, where their problem-solving skills and numeracy are highly valued.
 In Northern Ireland alone in 2015, there were almost 59,000 jobs in physics based industries (Institute of Physics Report 2017).

 About half of our students go on to further study after graduation.
 Some physics graduates take up careers in education, while a number are accepted for a PhD programme in Physics, which can enhance employment prospects or provide a path to a research physicist position.
 Most of the rest of our graduates move rapidly into full-time employment, most in careers that require a degree.